Top 5 This Week

 Quebec Travel Guide 2026: Montreal, Quebec City, and the Laurentians

-Quebec is Canada’s most culturally distinct province — a French-speaking society of 8.7 million within a predominantly English-speaking continent, where the joie de vivre of the Québécois culture (festivals in January blizzards, terrasse dining that begins in April and ends in October, the world’s most intense hockey culture) coexists with a history that stretches from the First Nations of the St Lawrence valley through the French colonial era to the British conquest, confederation, and the quiet revolution of the 1960s.
-The province contains Canada’s most beautiful city (Quebec City, whose walled old town is the only fortified city north of Mexico), its most dynamic metropolis (Montreal, where French and English cultures have created a bilingual urban energy unlike any other North American city), and landscapes of extraordinary beauty from the Laurentian highlands north of Montreal to the Gaspésie Peninsula’s combination of mountain and sea that concludes the St Lawrence River’s journey to the Gulf.
+Quebec is Canada’s most culturally distinct province — a French-speaking society of roughly 9 million within a predominantly English-speaking continent, where the joie de vivre of Québécois culture — festivals staged in January blizzards, terrasse dining that runs from April to October, a near-religious devotion to hockey — coexists with a history that stretches from the First Nations of the St Lawrence valley through the French colonial era to the British conquest, Confederation, and the Quiet Revolution of the 1960s.
+The province holds Canada’s most beautiful city in Quebec City, whose walled old town is the only fortified city north of Mexico; its most dynamic metropolis in Montreal, where French and English have forged a bilingual urban energy unlike anywhere else in North America; and landscapes that range from the Laurentian highlands north of Montreal to the Gaspésie Peninsula, where mountain and sea meet at the end of the St Lawrence River’s long run to the Gulf.

 Perce Rock Gaspe Peninsula Quebec Canada limestone sea arch cliff iconic landscape